hariJP/TTG/README.md

   - Duplicate detection enabled
   - Simple and similar interface, similar to excel
 - Java also supports low end systems
-- Repository support provided by author hariJP for bug reports and doubts.
+- User support provided by author hariJP for bug reports and doubts.

 ##
 ### Installation